subreto-roy/TeamCollab/README.md

 - Use tools like Postman to test these endpoints.
 - The API follows REST principles and returns appropriate HTTP status codes based on the outcome of the request.

+---

+Feel free to copy this documentation into your README file or import it into Postman to create a collection for easier API testing.